 Automated Processes: To accommodate its unexpected growth, the textile industry embraced the development of novel, effective, and efficient processes that could be scaled.
-This led to the introduction of innovative software and machinery that have significantly impacted the industry's expansion, streamlining operations and fostering growth.
+This led to the introduction of innovative software and machinery that have significantly impacted the industry's expansion, streamlined operations and fostered growth.